Cardiac Emergencies: Treatment Options for Patients with Heart Failure

 An Experienced Team

 Another important factor about heart failure treatment at the Calhoun Cardiology Center is its experienced team.
-Patients benefit from the work of a diverse group of specialists, many of whom have collaborated on clinical care and research for more than 20 years, including cardiologist W. David Hager, M.D., who leads the heart failure program, Marybeth Barry, A.P.R.N., and Laura Kearney, R.N., as well as other cardiologists, cardiac imaging specialists, hypertension specialists, and heart rhythm specialists.
+Patients benefit from the work of a diverse group of specialists, many of whom have collaborated on clinical care and research for more than 20 years, including cardiologist Jason Ryan, M.D., M.P.H., who leads the heart failure program, Marybeth Barry, A.P.R.N., and Laura Kearney, R.N., as well as other cardiologists, cardiac imaging specialists, hypertension specialists, and heart rhythm specialists.

 “As a team, we evaluate each patient’s unique case and make decisions about treatment options.
 This gives each patient the benefit of many perspectives, from well-trained, experienced specialists,” Dr. Liang adds.
 With more than 5.3 million Americans living with heart failure today and increases predicted for years to come, Dr. Liang encourages men and women to learn about the disease, its causes, and preventive strategies.
 “And when it comes time to choose a provider, take a close look at our comprehensive program and award-winning cardiac care team,” he adds.

 To learn more about the Pat and Jim Calhoun Cardiology Center, visit heart.uchc.edu.
 To make an appointment or learn more about clinical research opportunities, call 860-679-3343.